Candy: Vegetarianism

 Most candy contains no meat or other animal parts, and many contain no milk or other animal products.
-Some candy, including marshmallows and gummi bears, contains gelatin derived from animal collagen, a protein found in skin and bones, and is thus avoided by vegans and some vegetarians.
+Some candy, including marshmallows and gummy bears, contains gelatin derived from animal collagen, a protein found in skin and bones, and is thus avoided by vegans and some vegetarians.
 "Kosher gelatin" is also unsuitable for vegetarians and vegans, as it is derived from fish bones.
 Other substances, such as agar, pectin, starch and gum arabic may also be used as setting and gelling agents, and can be used in place of gelatin.

 Other ingredients commonly found in candy that are not suitable for vegetarian or vegan diets include carmine, a red dye made from cochineal beetles, and confectioner's glaze, which contains shellac, a resin excreted by female lac bugs.

 Health effects

 Cavities

 Candy generally contains sugar, which is a key environmental factor in the formation of dental caries (cavities).
 Several types of bacteria commonly found in the mouth consume sugar, particularly Streptococcus mutans.
 When these bacteria metabolize the sugar found in most candies, juice, or other sugary foods, they produce acids in the mouth that demineralize the tooth enamel and can lead to dental caries.
 Heavy or frequent consumption of high-sugar foods, especially lollipops, sugary cough drops, and other sugar-based candies that stay in the mouth for a long time, increases the risk of tooth decay.
 Candies that also contain enamel-dissolving acids, such as acid drops, increase the risk.
 Cleaning the teeth and mouth shortly after eating any type of sugary food, and allowing several hours to pass between eating such foods, reduces the risk and improves oral health.

-However, frequent consumption of fruits and fruit juice, which contain both acid and sugars, may be a more significant factor in dental decay than candies.
+The link between candy and caries was formally identified through the Vipeholm experiments, where intellectually disabled people were fed copious amounts of candy and were found to develop poor dental health.
+The experiments are today considered to have violated multiple principles of medical ethics.